ahmed-abd0/searchable/README.md

 **filterParam**

-the filterParam helper function is used to get the filter value from the query string this helper function must be used if you are using blade filter form and the input field name was different from the column name
+The "filterParam" helper function is utilized to extract the filter value from the query string.
+This helper function should be utilized when employing a blade filter form, especially if the input field name differs from the corresponding column name.

 ```php
 //model